danielbeach/sniffer/README.md

 No columns with whitespace at beginning or end
 File size in MB: 0.001027107238769531
 ```

+Want to convert you `CSV` file into a Delta Table?
+No problem.
+Simple pass `--delta 1 --delta-path some/location/`
+and a new Delta Table will be create from your `CSV`` file.
+Here is an example command
+`cargo run -- --delta 1 --delta-path "delta_example" --file-path "sample.csv"`

 ## Testing and CI, Building.
 To run `pre-commit` checks ...